justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 I produced an earlier [report](https://blog.jnapolitano.io/wells-near-ports/) that identified potential ports that may be suitable terminals for carbon imports into the united states for storage or industrial applications.

 Following this report I became interested in what the annual cost to ship super critical co2 could be.
-In this report, I analyze the results of a Monte Carlo simulation that projected the annual cost of shipping carbon across the atlantic from Europe to the United States.
+In this report, I analyze the results of a Monte Carlo simulation that projects the annual cost of shipping carbon across the atlantic from Europe to the United States.

 ## Methodology

 ### Variables
-To account for dynamic variables I designed a Monte Carlo simulation that randomly selected variables across normal distributions bounded by minima and maxima dicated within the literature.
+To account for dynamic variables I designed a Monte Carlo simulation that randomly selected variables across normal distributions bounded by minima and maxima.

 The current simulation includes:
 * Variable shipping distances
 * Variable shipping capacity
 * Variable ports of origin
-* Variable ports of terminus
+* Variable terminal ports
 * Variable round trip shipping duration

 Fixed variables include: